Tuesday, November 15, 2011

 Candlebox – Far Behind

-Such a strange video, but I really wish that someone would make wearing skirts with Doc Martens and flannels and thermals come back in style (especially for appropriate work wear).
+This is such a strange video, but I really wish that someone would make wearing skirts with Doc Martens and flannels and thermals come back in style (especially for appropriate work wear).
 Please?

-0 comments:
+No comments: